 Tomorrow I will be flying to Belgium inşallah unfortunately without my husband.
 I’m a bit nervous, because of the hostile attitude towards muslims these days.
 I don’t know if I will go and visit friends.
 My husband prefers that I just stay with my family since you never know what might happen.
 Still being with my family will be great as well.
 I made a lot of lists of things to buy, to eat, to visit,…. and I’m really looking forward to it.
 I just hope that it won’t snow.
 I will try to post a few updates while I’m there.

+I finally got a date to go in front of the jury for my Turkish citizenship.
+How did taking the appointment go?
 2 days ago I got a message from the Istanbul nüfus.
 I had to go and bring a picture of me and one of my husband asap.
 So we did went yesterday.
 I again had to answer questions and then we both had to sign a paper.
 We got a date to go to the commission or jury: 10 February.
 I still will have to practice a lot beforehand, because for the moment I freeze when I get stressed.

 In the beginning of the month there was a milestone.
 I have been living in Turkey for 3 years.
 We have had our ups and downs.
 The first months were terrible and even now I miss Belgium from time to time.
 Well not really Belgium, but family, friends and food.
 Turkey definitely has become my home with the support of my sweet husband.
 I found my place in Turkey.